buddhist-uni/buddhist-uni.github.io/_content/booklets/namakkarapali-saha-sankhepayojana_anandajoti.md

 tags:
   - buddha
   - pali-readers
+  - theravada-chanting
 year: 2013
 pages: 29
+olid: OL57936987M
 ---

-This is a translation by Bhikkhu Anandajoti of The Namakkārapāli, a revered Buddhist text from Myanmar that consists of 28 verses, each written in different meters, and praises the Buddha.
-The translation includes a commentary that elaborates on the meanings of the verses, making it a valuable resource for practitioners and students of the Pāli language.
+This is a translation by Bhikkhu Anandajoti of The Namakkārapāli, a revered Buddhist text from Myanmar that consists of 28 verses, each written in different meters, praising the Buddha.

+The translation includes the Pāli word commentary.